Klopp, Guardiola voice concerns over matches behind closed doors | Malay Mail

 “But if (European governing body) Uefa or the government say we have to play without spectators, we will do it.
 The health is the most important thing and we have to take care of the situation.”

-Wolves boss Nuno Espirito Santo, whose side are due to face Olympiakos in the Europa League tomorrow in an empty stadium in Greece, said football should stop instead of being played behind closed doors.
+Wolves boss Nuno Espirito Santo, whose side are due to face Olympiakos in the Europa League on Thursday in an empty stadium in Greece, said football should stop instead of being played behind closed doors.

 “If we have to go we will.
 But we don’t agree — we’re not happy to go,” he told Sky Sports.